 PKB Short Volume

-Invesco Building & Construction ETF (PKB) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $437.7M, listed on AMEX, carrying a beta of 1.72 to the broader market.
-The Invesco Building & Construction ETF (Fund) is based on the Dynamic Building & Construction Intellidex Index (Index). public since 2005-10-26.
+Invesco Building & Construction ETF (PKB) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $472.6M, listed on AMEX, carrying a beta of 1.62 to the broader market.
+The Invesco Building & Construction ETF, identified by the symbol PKB, is structured to align its investments with the performance of the Dynamic Building & Construction Intellidex Index. public since 2005-10-26.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.